 (The One Born From A Lotus, the Precious tantric Buddhist Guru, Padmasambhava)

 One of my favourite genres of Tibetan Buddhist literature is so-called ‘words or songs of advice’ texts, known as gtam or zhal gdams in Tibetan.
 These sorts of texts are great for a number of reasons.
 For one, they tend to be both pithy and poetic, which makes them a pleasure to read.
 They often have quite a colloquial flavour, which makes them interesting in terms of style and register.
 And they are also uniquely practical.
-While their ethical orientations means that they are focused on ideals and best case-scenarios, the fact that they are intended to be useful as guides means that they are forced to point out faults realistically, to take stock of where their target audience may actually be in their lives or religious practice.
+While their ethical orientation means that they are focused on ideals and best case-scenarios, the fact that they are intended to be useful as guides means that they are forced to point out faults realistically, to take stock of where their target audience may actually be in their lives or religious practice.
 After all, the only thing worse than unsolicited advice is advice that has no bearing on the realities of one’s life.

 I previously translated and shared a ‘words of advice’ text aimed at ngakpa or non-celibate, tantric vow-holder yogi-householders on this blog.
 You can read that text by famous 20th century ngakpa Dilgo Khyentse Rinpoche, and some stray thoughts on it here.
 Today I was taking a read of a much older text of advice for ngakpa than Dilgo Khyentse’s text: the ‘final words’ or parting testament (zhal chems) of the legendary ON (‘Original Ngakpa’) Padmasambhava (‘The Lotus Born one’) a.k.a.
 Guru Rinpoche, the ‘Precious Guru’, as found in a biography of this Great Tantric Master who secured the spread of Buddhism in Tibet which was revealed by the tantric visionary-saint Orgyen Lingpa in the fourteenth century.
-Despite a gap of six centuries, I was struck by the similarities between Dilgo Khyentse’s words of advice for ngakpa and the testament of the eighth century Padmasambhava as reported in Orgyen Lingpa’s fourteenth century revelation (Dilgo Khyentse is directly inspired by it and positions his advice as a commentary on it), which is known as the Pema Kathang, or the ‘Edicts’ or ‘Chronicals of [Master] Padma[sambhava]’.
+Despite a gap of six centuries, I was struck by the similarities between Dilgo Khyentse’s words of advice for ngakpa and the testament of the eighth century Padmasambhava as reported in Orgyen Lingpa’s fourteenth century revelation (Dilgo Khyentse is directly inspired by it), which is known as the Pema Kathang, or the ‘Edicts’ or ‘Chronicals of [Master] Padma[sambhava]’.
 While Orgyen Lingpa’s biography is replete with all sorts of breath-taking miraculous occurrences, Padmasambhava’s advice to ngakpa in Tibet is nonetheless quite down-to-earth and matter-of-fact.
 Much like Dilgo Khyentse in his much later advice, Padmasambhava emphasizes maintaining one’s personal and communal tantric ritual/meditative practice in a rigorous and orthodox way, one aligned with fundamental Buddhist truths, as disparaging remarks about practicing rites like ‘chanting [non-Buddhist] bon pos‘ whose approach to ritual is said to lack a deeper appreciation of the true nature of phenomena.
 Padmasambhava’s advice like Dilgo Khyentse’s is also quite male-centric, being pitched primarily at tantric yogis rather than yoginis.
 Master Padma does provide a section of advice a little earlier for monks and nuns (btsun pa phomo), and then for Tibetan women in general (bud med) a little further on, but does not single out female practitioners of tantra in a stand-alone section (see here and here for some further thoughts on the roles and status of tantric yoginis).
 Altogether, Padmasambhava’s counsel to Tibetan tantrikas is brief, and comes as part of a longer list of similarly pithy, solicited advice for other classes of people and religious practitioners (he offers advice to dge bshes, spiritual guides or religious scholars prior to the section for ngakpa, and turns his attention in the proceeding section to furnishing advice for sgom chen, meditative-anchorites or hermit-contemplatives, and provides advice as well for kings, ministers, yogis, priests and patrons, commoners and so on).

 Anthropologist Fernanda Pirie, who runs the Tibetan Law/Legal Ideology in Tibet project affiliated with the University of Oxford rightly points out the importance of the Pema Kathang on her project website for the study of the evolution of Tibetan concepts of law.
 Notwithstanding the fact that the Pema Kathang purports to be a revealed biography of an Indian ngakpa from the eighth century, scholars have mined the fourteen century text for information about both the development of Padmasambhava’s mythos in Tibetan and for countless small details about life and society in Orgyen Lingpa’s post-imperial milieu.
 The Pema Kathang outlines an ideal socio-juridical arrangement of Tibetan society, comprised of three distinct, if sometimes overlapping domains: a sphere of Dharmic or ethical policies/governance/ politics (chos srid), of tantric governance or policies (sngags srid) and a realm of ministerial politics (blon srid).
 As the text has it: